Robert Robinson (engineer): Soviet Union

 After his first year he renewed with another contract.
 After his second one-year contract expired in June 1932, Robinson went to Moscow to obtain a return ticket to the United States.
 Officials persuaded him to accept another one-year contract working at a ball-bearing factory.
 He was one of 362 "foreign specialists" at the plant when he started working there.
 After the assassination of Sergei Mironovich Kirov, Stalin's assumed successor, on December 1, 1934, the preferred status of foreign specialists ended "overnight".

 In 1937, the US government ordered Robinson to return home or relinquish his citizenship.
-Robinson chose to stay in the Soviet Union due to the continuing depression and accepted Soviet citizenship although he later regretted this decision.
+Robinson chose to stay in the Soviet Union due to the continuing Great Depression and accepted Soviet citizenship although he later regretted this decision.
 He survived Stalin's Great Purge while many of his foreign acquaintances in Moscow vanished in 1936–1939.

 Last week that coal-black protege of Joseph Stalin, Robert Robinson, was elected, somewhat to his surprise, to the Moscow Soviet.

 — Time magazine.
 "RUSSIA: Black Blank", Monday, December 24, 1934.

 On June 22, 1941, Germany invaded the Soviet Union.
 Due to the nature of Soviet news reports, Robinson and others at his plant suspected that Soviet forces were suffering devastating losses.
 The Russians flocked to church that day, surprising Robinson, although after 24 years of Communist rule there were no priests to lead the congregation.
 Throughout the rest of the war, the government tolerated attendance at religious services.

 Robinson survived the German invasion of Russia, during which Hitler's army was stopped only 44 mi from Moscow.
 During the war, he almost died of starvation, with some meals consisting of six or seven cabbage leaves soaked in lukewarm water.
 Despite the war, the Soviets arranged for continued education.
 According to his autobiography, Robinson graduated with a degree in mechanical engineering in July 1944, but did not receive his diploma until two years later.

 In 1947, he starred as a black American in a film about Nicholas Miklouho-Maclay.
 He also advised and acted in a Russian film production of the American racial drama Deep Are the Roots (Глубокие корни).